PaddlePaddle/PaddleCloud/doc/client_design.md

 Downloading /pfs/datacenter1/home/user1/job_word_emb/output ...
 Done
 ```

-# API Defination
+# API Definition

 PaddleCloud Client calls a remote "RESTful server" to accomplish the goals.
-This "RESTful server" is deployed in cloud and serves all client calls for all users.
+This "RESTful server" is deployed in the cloud and serves all client calls for all users.

-We have multiple API versions, currently it is "v1" and "v2". "v1" stands for submiting a paddle job which is written with paddle v1 API.
+We have multiple API versions, currently, it is "v1" and "v2". "v1" stands for submitting a paddle job which is written with paddle v1 API.
 All endpoints start with the version path, like "/v1/submit"

 We define the APIs below: